zupo/awesome-pytest-speedup/README.md

 On CIs it makes even less sense to do so.
 And can potentially even slow down the execution of your test suite.

-Most people won't benefit a ton from this, but it's an easy thing to try.
+Most people won't benefit a ton from this, but it's an easy thing to try: add `export PYTHONDONTWRITEBYTECODE=1` to your `~/.profile` and your CI configuration.

 ## Builtin plugins